Bike cleaning: tips for home and on the road

 - a soft brush

-A pressure washer or a medium pressure cleaner are suitable devices to clean a bike.
-While the pressure washer usually needs to be connected to electricity and water, the handheld cleaner is battery-powered and thus only needs the water connection.
-That’s why it is suitable to use, just like a battery-powered pressure washer, for quick bike cleaning in the garden and wherever there is no power connection.
+A pressure washer or a medium- or low-pressure cleaner are suitable devices to clean a bike.
+While the pressure washer usually needs to be connected to electricity and water, the handheld cleaner is battery-powered and therefore only needs a water connection.
+That’s why it is suitable to use for quick bike cleaning in the garden and wherever there is no power connection nearby.
 With high and medium pressure, even stubborn dirt can be removed quickly and easily.
-To loosen lighter dirt from the bike, a garden hose with a spray gun is also sufficient.
+Battery-powered pressure cleaners are particularly compact and mobile, making them ideal for quick cleaning in between.

 Tip

 When cleaning a bicycle with a pressure washer, it is important to maintain a distance of at least 30 cm from sensitive components.
 Any closer and the strong jet of water could push seals, allowing water to enter and flushing out the lubricating grease.
 Worst case scenario, moisture may get trapped, which could result in long-term damage due to rust.
-However, if you keep to this distance and reduce the pressure on the device to pressure range 1 or "soft", you can clean the bike safely with the pressure washer.
-However, special care applies to e-bikes: the electronics are sensitive to water and should not be cleaned directly with a pressure washer.
-It is better to wipe the battery component with a damp cloth or a soft brush.
+If you want to be on the safe side, you can opt for a mobile battery-powered pressure cleaner.
+As these clean gently at medium or low pressure, there is no risk of damage to your bicycle.

 Bicycle cleaning on the go

-To clean the mountain bike from dust and dirt when out and about, for example, so that the boot of the car or the bike rack does not get dirty, a Mobile Outdoor Cleaner is an excellent option.
-Its compact dimensions mean it even fits in a bicycle basket, and the spray gun and 2.8 m spiral hose are stowed away to save space under the removable 4 litre or 7 litre tank
+To clean the mountain bike from dust and dirt when out and about, for example, so that the boot of the car or the bike rack does not get dirty, a Mobile Outdoor Cleaner or battery-powered pressure washer is an excellent option.
+Thanks to their compact dimensions, they can be transported and stored in a space-saving manner.

-To clean with the pressure washer, simply remove the tank and fill it with clear water, remove the spray gun from the device and reattach the tank properly.
-Then point the spray gun at the bike and pull the trigger.
-The entire bike can be cleaned with the water jet.
-The built-in lithium-ion battery has a 15 min run time.
-However, with the car adapter, the device can also be operated with the car battery or, if the battery empty once on the road, recharged with the car adapter.
-In the optional Adventure Accessory Box a universal brush, a special cleaner and a soft microfibre cloth is included - so everything that is necessary for quick cleaning.
-With the added suction hose, water can optionally also be pumped from a barrel of water.
+Some pressure washers have a tank that can be easily filled with clean water.
+These can also be easily charged on the go, e.g. in the car or using a power bank.
+Special bicycle sets contain selected accessories for bicycle care, such as a brush with soft bristles that removes even stubborn dirt from hard-to-reach areas without scratching the paintwork.
+With the help of a suitable suction hose, the battery-powered pressure washers can also be connected to alternative water sources such as wells or water canisters.

 Step-by-step guide to a clean bike